Watch your click.

 A bad joke.
 Making obviously offensive jokes.
 Story 16

-So, have you had a hunch, heard rumors or spotted it?
+So, have you had a hunch, heard rumors or spotted anything suspicious?
 Or maybe you just think that prevention is better than cure?
-We offer two options and both plans are easy, convenient and cost-effective solutions to enhance interpersonal skills.
+We offer two options and both plans offer easy, convenient and cost-effective solutions to enhance interpersonal skills.

 Plan A. You can enhance an awareness training session or workshop with our illustrations.
 Let's think outside the box and stimulate imagination and spice conversations up with a couple of animated stories.
 If this option is too awkward, disruptive or simply difficult to organize then consider individual learning.